Setting up a simulation

 Rolling Parts

-Expand the parts list for your input file & toggle the “rolling” option for any part that you’d like to be rolling (they’ll have spinning indicators added to them in the preview window).
+Expand the parts list for your input file & toggle the “Rolling” option for any part that you’d like to be rolling (they’ll have spinning indicators added to them in the preview window).

 The angular velocity & rotation axis are automatically set for each rolling part.